jester69m/parser-on-rust/README.md

 - **User Input Handling:** Implement a more robust user input handling mechanism, allowing users to input URLs interactively.

 - **Error Messages:** Enhance error messages to provide more detailed information about parsing failures.

+- **Command-Line Interface (CLI):** The project includes a simple command-line interface allowing users to input URLs for parsing.